 Babylon and it’s founder, Nimrod, was seemingly a gate through which so many variances of evil have come through to impact empire after empire, civilization after civilization.

-Our adversary, the devil, began something with Nimrod and Babel that he will continue to use until Messiah Y’Shua (Yahushua) comes back and establishes His kingdom on earth.
+The adversary, 'ha satan (the devil), began something with Nimrod and Babel that will continue until Messiah Y’Shua (Yahushua) comes back and establishes His kingdom on earth.
 Come quickly, Y’Shua Ha Mashiach!

 Philosophy & Theology in the church